Skip to main content

 FD interest is taxable

 FD interest is fully taxable in your income tax slab.
-Banks deduct TDS at 10% if interest exceeds ₹40,000 in a financial year (₹50,000 for senior citizens).
+Banks deduct TDS at 10% if interest exceeds ₹40,000 in a financial year (₹50,000 for senior citizens) under Section 194A of the Income Tax Act.
 Use Form 15G/15H to avoid TDS if your total income is below the basic exemption.
+Bank FDs up to ₹5L are insured by DICGC (RBI).

 As of 2026, public sector banks offer 6.5-7.25% for 1-5 year FDs.
 Private banks like HDFC, ICICI: 6.75-7.5%.
 Small Finance Banks (Equitas, Ujjivan, AU): 7.5-8.5%.
 NBFCs: 8-9%.
 Senior citizens get 0.5% extra across all banks.